-In this section, we establish a formal connection between $\alpha$-free-entropies, introduced in the previous section, with thermodynamic work.
+In this section, we relate $\alpha$-free-entropies, introduced in the previous section, with thermodynamic works.
 A formal connection and equivalence between work and purity have been established in \cite{Horodecki13, Brandao15}.
 Here we briefly outline the approach presented in \cite{Horodecki13}.
-A thermalization or work extraction process leads an arbitrary system-bath state to a more mixed (or less pure) system-bath state for a subspace with fixed total energy $E$.
-These processes are, nothing but randomization (noisy) processes, extensively studied in context purity resource theory \cite{Horodecki13a}.
+A thermalization or work extraction process leads an arbitrary system-bath state to a more mixed (or less pure) system-bath state for a given block with fixed total energy.
+These processes are nothing but randomization (noisy) processes and extensively studied in context purity resource theory \cite{Horodecki13a}.
 However, there is a subtlety we encounter here, compared to purity resource theory.
 Nevertheless, one may claim that the thermodynamics is nothing but a purity resource theory constrained by the temperature of the bath and the Hamiltonian of the system \cite{Brandao13, Horodecki13, Brandao15}.